oelmady/Portfolio/README.md

 Hi and thank you for checking out my portfolio!
 I'm a MSc CS student at Northeastern University and graduate of Carnegie Mellon University.
 In between, I took CS courses at Tufts University.
 This portfolio reflects what I've learned across my academic career.
 I'm excited to add to it as I develop new skills.

 ## Sample of Projects
-Below are a sample of the projects I've completed for class that reflect my coding abilities.
-To avoid plagiarism, I am keeping the files private.
+I've sampled some class projects that I'm particularly proud of.
+(To avoid plagiarism, I cannot post project files online!)

-Each project: class (semester) [size] has code snippets that reflect a few key concepts.
-If interested, I'd be happy to walk through the full project; just reach out!
+Each sample project: class (semester) [size] has code snippets and comments that explain how I implemented the project spec.
+If you'd like to learn more, I'd be happy to walk through the full project; just reach out.

 I hope you find this helpful in learning more about my coding skills!